 And here’s the worst part: They think they understand their customer.
 But they really don’t.

-What they actually have is just a pile of assumptions based on limited (and often outdated) information, or some dusty old buyer personas about Homeowner Holly or Underemployed Umberto.
+What they actually have is just a pile of assumptions based on limited (and often outdated) information, or some dusty old buyer personas about Homeowner Holly or Marketing Manager Martin.